AvidCoder27/CNC-lathe-docs/SOFTWARE-SETUP.md

    1. **Download** the [MachMillLathe.xml](https://github.com/AvidCoder27/CNC-lathe-docs/raw/refs/heads/main/downloads/MachMillLathe.xml) configuration file.

+       1. Follow the link, then right click and select **Save as...** to save the file to your downloads folder.

    2. **Move** the **MachMillLathe.xml** file from your Downloads folder **into the Mach3 folder** on your desktop.

    3. **Download** the [RnRMotion.dll](https://github.com/AvidCoder27/CNC-lathe-docs/raw/refs/heads/main/downloads/RnRMotion.dll) plugin.